Looking for bedroom styling tips? Here's how to transform yours into a stylish sanctuary you won't want to leave.

-WFH is a reality that's here to stay and for some this can, unfortunately, mean some form of office / IT equipment in the bedroom.
-If this is an issue you are struggling with and you really dont have anywhere to relocate the offending items to, then hiding them at the end of the working day might be your best bet.
+Rather than a bedroom styling tip, this one is an absolutely essential for your sanity.
+Working from home is a reality that's here to stay, and for some, this can, unfortunately, mean some form of office / IT equipment in the bedroom.
+If this is an issue you are struggling with and you really don't have anywhere to relocate the offending items then hiding them at the end of the working day might be your best bet.
 There are loads of cool/beautiful foldout room dividers that you could use to cover the computer equipment when it's time to log off.
-Wayfair has lots of reasonably priced options and Rockett St George has some off the charts gorgeous solutions that are a must-see if your budget will stretch.
+Wayfair has lots of reasonably priced options and Rockett St George has some off-the-charts gorgeous solutions that are a must-see if your budget will stretch.

-To create the perfect sanctuary add treats for all your senses a few ideas are below…
+The next of our bedroom styling tips is to create the perfect sanctuary by adding treats for all your senses - a few ideas are below…